Sandwich, Illinois: Economy

+Arts and culture

+The Sandwich Fair is an annual event founded in 1858 as a DeKalb County livestock show.
+It is one of the oldest continuing county fairs in Illinois, drawing daily crowds of more than 100,000, with top attendance days reaching over 200,000.

 Education

 The community is served by Sandwich Community Unit School District 430, which operates three elementary schools, an intermediate school, a junior high, and a high school.
 The schools are: Prairie View Elementary, Lynn G. Haskin Elementary, W.W.
-Woodbury Elementary, Herman E. Dummer School, Sandwich Middle School, and Sandwich High School.
-Although in past years, CUSD #430 would place some students in out of district schools.
-The mascot is the Indian, and the school colors are orange and black.
-Sandwich High School is an active member of the Interstate Eight Conference, and competes in IHSA regulated sports competitions.
-The high school also has a very competitive wrestling team, and in the 2010, 2011, and 2012 high school football seasons, the teams made it to state playoffs.
-Sandwich also takes advantage of being in the Waubonsee Community College tax district.
+Woodbury Elementary, Herman E. Dummer School, Sandwich Middle School, and Sandwich Community High School.